elastic/elasticsearch-py/docs/helpers.rst

 Bulk helpers
 ------------

-There are several helpers for the ``bulk`` API since it's requirement for specific formatting and other considerations can make it cumbersome if used directly.
+There are several helpers for the ``bulk`` API since its requirement for specific formatting and other considerations can make it cumbersome if used directly.

 All bulk helpers accept an instance of ``Elasticsearch`` class and an iterable